 Mediation can deal with financial settlement of any property, investments, shares and other matters relating to assets and liabilities.
 Where there is a dispute about financial matters, mediation is the quickest and most cost-effective process for reaching settlement.
 When agreements have been reached, our mediators provide written financial agreements to both parties at the end of the mediation.

-After both parties have received legal advice as these written financial agreements, they can be converted into Draft Consent Orders or a Binding Financial Agreement by a Family Law solicitor.
-Each party should seek legal advice from their own solicitor.
+Both parties may decide to apply to the Family Court for Consent Orders or to have the agreements converted into a Binding Financial Agreement by their own Family Law solicitor.
+Each party should seek legal advice from their own solicitor before doing so.

 To start the mediation process, simply complete the form: